hypertrace/hypertrace-docs-website/src/pages/getting-started/installation.md

 - `Helm` (version 3.2.x and above)
 - Bash

-### How it works
-Deploys Hypertrace platform in `docker-desktop` or any Kubernetes context, under the namespace `hypertrace`.

 ### Install
 - Git Clone the <a href="https://github.com/hypertrace/hypertrace">Hypertrace</a> repository.
 - Update the config properties under `./config/hypertrace.properties` as needed.
 The default config will work for a standalone deployment on Docker for Desktop.
 - Run `./hypertrace.sh install`

-- Set `HT_ENABLE_DEBUG` to `true` in `./config/hypertrace.properties`
-- Debug `bash -x ./hypertrace.sh install`

 <div class="note">
   <strong>Note:</strong>
-  If you want to try more samples with Hypertrace visit our blog post on <a src=https://github.com/hypertrace/hypertrace-samples>Best microservice sample apps</a>.
   If you want more detailed information about deploying Hypertrace on various cloud platforms with different profiles, please check <a src=https://docs.hypertrace.org/deployments>Deployment Docs.</a>
 </div>

 ### Configuration